A very slow start

-The day after, I travelled for 4 hours, taking a bus and a ferry to get to Puerto Galera, a small town north of Midoro Island.
+The day after I travelled for 4 hours, taking a bus and a ferry to get to Puerto Galera, a small town north of Midoro Island.
 It’s been the worse three days ever.
 I hadn’t seen the sun since when I arrived, and I haven’t been to the beach yet, it’s always raining, and all paths are muddy.
-It is very noisy, the screams of the kids in the neighbourhood start at 5 am and last ’till midnight, and the parents, well, are too busy doing anything but taking care of them.
+It is so noisy, the screams of the kids in the neighbourhood start at 5 am and last ’till midnight, and the parents, well, are too busy doing nothing to take care of them.

 The positive thing so far is that, unlike Indonesia, you can take local transport and pay the same price as Filipinos.
 They usually speak English, someone better, someone worse, but always enough to help you find your way.
 People, in general, are friendly and easy to deal with, but those annoying neighbours are crossing the line.

 The lack of sleep is causing a killer instinct rising inside me.
-I need to rest, especially after spending the whole New Year’s Eve in bed with high fever and a sore throat so bad that made me cough like there’s no tomorrow.
+I just wanna sleep, especially after spending the whole New Year’s Eve in bed with high fever and a sore throat so bad that made me cough like there’s no tomorrow.
 Can’t wait to leave this bloody place and visit other islands.

 It’s always raining, there’s nothing to do, everybody’s cranky, I can’t sleep.
-I hope to see the sun very soon because I’m getting very nervous.
+I hope to see the sun very soon ’cause I’m getting very nervous.

 Hiking a volcano